Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 1. Xampp installed in your machine.
 If not follow [these](https://www.section.io/engineering-education/maria-data-base/) steps to install.
 This will come along with PhpMyAdmin which we will use to manage our database record.
 After installing Xampp, a folder `/opt/lampp` will be created in Linux OS.

 2. YII 2 installed.
-If not refer [here](https://www.section.io/engineering-education/php-yii2-framework/) on how to install.
+If not, refer [here](https://www.section.io/engineering-education/php-yii2-framework/) on how to install.
 Install the advanced application template.

 In this article we are going to: